imbo/imbo/docs/installation/installation.rst

     {
       "name": "yourname/imbo",
       "require": {
-        "imbo/imbo": "dev-master"
+        "imbo/imbo": "^3.0"
       }
     }

 and the ``config/`` directory contains one or more configuration files that will be merged with the :ref:`default configuration <configuration>`.
 Imbo will load **all** ``.php`` files in this directory, and the ones returning an array will be used as configuration.

-If you want to install 3rd party plug-ins and/or for instance the Doctrine DBAL library simply add these to the ``require`` object in your ``composer.json``:
+If you want to install 3rd party plug-ins and/or for instance the Doctrine DBAL library and the MongoDB PHP library simply add these to the ``require`` object in your ``composer.json`` file:

 .. code-block:: json

     {
       "name": "yourname/imbo",
       "require": {
-        "imbo/imbo": "dev-master",
+        "imbo/imbo": "^3.0",
         "rexxars/imbo-hipsta": "dev-master",
+        "imbo/imbo": "^3.0",
-        "doctrine/dbal": "2.*"
+        "doctrine/dbal": "^2.5",
+        "mongodb/mongodb": "^1.1"
       }
     }